julesjazz/grapefruitlab/content/print/pity-fear.md

 **Mia:**
 Everyone wants an explanation.
 This tragedy of a marriage and divorce is too messy, too complicated.
 Was the love real, or was it a lie all along?

-**Mia:**
-They demand a re-write, to make the pieces fit.
-And slowly, over time -- with telling and re-telling -- the story becomes almost complete, with a magnitude that is almost certain.

 **Josie *[sings]*:**
 ```
 I’m cursed to never stop this hurting.